ambercampbell/homocysteine-biomarker-analysis/README.md

 ## Framing a Prediction Problem
 From the univariate and bivariate analyses, I noticed that homocysteine levels tended to vary for participants of different races and diabetes statuses.
-Thus, my prediction problem will be ==predicting a person's homocysteine levels using such demographic and health information==.
-This is a ==regression problem==, with ==homocysteine as the prediction variable==.
-I chose ==MSE== as my evaluation metric because it tends to provides an easily understandable ,measure of how similar the prediction levels are to the actual homocysteine levels, and it penalizes larger errors more heavily than smaller errors.
+Thus, my prediction problem will be **predicting a person's homocysteine levels using such demographic and health information**.
+This is a **regression problem**, with **homocysteine** as the prediction variable.
+I chose **MSE** as my evaluation metric because it tends to provides an easily understandable ,measure of how similar the prediction levels are to the actual homocysteine levels, and it penalizes larger errors more heavily than smaller errors.
 All of the information presented in the dataset would be known at time of prediction, because they are all health measurements or demographic identifications that are independent of one another.

 ## Baseline Model
 For my baseline model, I created a linear regression model that include 2 nominal features, `diabetes_status` and `race`.
 These features were one hot encoded through sklearn pipeline.

  ![pipeline of baseline model](base-model.png)

 ### Performance of Baseline Model: